Ad: How to get to the highest heaven

 Genesis 1:1 “In the beginning God created the heaven and the Earth.”

 Without vowels and spaces Gen. 1:1 can be read instead: “In the beginning god of the Sea created himself.”
+It is a known fact, that Torah was written by Moses without vowels and spaces (1, 2, 3, 4, 5).
+Added vowels are a dirt on the Torah scrolls, it even looks like dirt in Hebrew alphabet.

 First, how can someone create himself?
 As I explain in this article, it happened in a time loop.
 In a time loop somebody may be his own descendant, create himself, etc.